amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/Autonomy.02.md

 If you understand your weaknesses better, you’ll prevent external sources from manipulating you.
 Think of it like this: If you take control of your health by eating well, exercising, and sleeping properly, you are far less likely going to have to rely on getting medical care and medication to ailments.
 You’re taking control of yourself right now and ensuring your chances of having to rely on medicine are lower.

-If you take the lot of humanity's problems such as climate change, the COVID-19 pandemic, or dying monetary systems, they all boil down to a similar point—a small group of people psychologically manipulating the majority.
-[ANDREW: WHAT DO YOU MEAN HERE?
-PLEASE ELABORATE.
-HOW DOES COVID-19 BOIL DOWN TO MANIPULATION?]
+If you take the lot of humanity's problems such as climate change, the effecacy of Covid-19 vaccines, or dying monetary systems, they all boil down to a similar point—a small group of people psychologically manipulating the majority.

+That manipulation starts with the abstract constructs we talked about earlier.
+Naritives get built and served us that aren't in our best interest.
+Developing our critical thinking skills helps defend against propaganda.
 The first step is understanding the difference between fixed and growth-oriented mindsets.
 Once we understand these, we can become better versions of ourselves.
 If we keep getting better, we will be able to master ourselves.

 Once we master ourselves, we can master our environment.